-When talking about “wide windows,” we’re referring to windows wider than 4‘.
+When talking about “wide windows,” we’re referring to windows that are wider than 4‘.
 This includes full wall windows that stretch beyond what typical window treatments would cover.
 For these wide windows, Boston homeowners may want to think about how effectively a window treatment will let them keep their privacy and block light and temperature flow that wide windows normally allow.
 Finally, wide window treatments should be low maintenance in operating, since there’s a lot of room that they have to cover.

 What we recommend for wide window treatments: Roller shades, panel tracks or plantation shutters.
 Roller shades operate easily, and their muted look works great with wider windows.
 Panel tracks are a type of shade with wide fabric panels that move on a track–perfect for wide windows.
 Plantation shutters can give you a little better energy efficiency and privacy than shades do, so if a cool home is a priority, shutters may be your perfect solution.

 What we recommend for angled and rake windows: Plantation shutters.
 In addition to being completely customizable to fit the precise angles and shape of your rake windows, but plantation shutters can usually be set at a single, preferred angle without ever needing to be readjusted - great for windows in awkward spots.

 What we recommend for sliding glass doors: Plantation shutters or panel tracks.
 Shutters and panel tracks both make opening a shutting a sliding door easy.
 Panel tracks also offer an array of designs and textures to pick from, freeing up your options and giving you a lot more room to express yourself.
 Plantation shutters can be installed in different configurations to fit any sliding glass door, and are more energy efficient than any other window treatment on the market.